How To Download & Watch Movies on Your Amazon Firestick

 - Open Downloader and allow it to access your photos, media and files.

-- Select the most recent build of Kodi and then Install.
+- Select the most recent build of Kodi and then Install it.

 - Navigate back to the Fire TV Home screen.

 - Select Your Apps & Games, then find Kodi, but do not launch it yet.